Ilham Kadri: 2013- January 2019

-March 2019-present
+March 2019-2023

 In March 2019, Ilham Kadri became CEO of Solvay, where she had previously been an intern in Tavaux, France, in 1989.
 Her appointment was announced in October 2018.

 Under her first year as CEO, Solvay launched its new strategy G.R.O.W., the Solvay One Planet sustainability plan, and its corporate purpose.
+In 2020, Solvay, together with the King Baudouin Foundation, created the Solvay Solidarity Fund for employees and their families impacted by the Covid-19 crisis.

+Kadri was instrumental in the split of the company into the traditional Solvay and Syensqo materials unit.
+Syensqo was immediately after the split made part of the Bel 20 index.

+Dec 2023-Present

+In the new Syensqo spin-off, Kadri is Chief Executive Officer, as Chair of the Executive Leadership Team, and as member of the Board of Directors of Syensqo.

 Memberships

 Kadri is an independent director at A.O.
 Smith Corporation and L’Oréal.

-She is a steering committee member of the European Round Table (ERT), Executive Committee member of the World Business Council for Sustainable Development, and a permanent member of the International Business Council.
+She is a steering committee member of the European Round Table for Industry (ERT), Executive Committee Chair of the World Business Council for Sustainable Development (WBCSD), permanent member of the World Economic Forum’s International Business Council (WEF), as well as member of the Leadership Council of the Industry Transition Accelerator (ITA).

 She is the founder of the ISSA Hygieia Network, which she and other female cleaning industry executives founded in 2015.

 Kadri is a member of The B Team, a collective of global business and civil society leaders working to catalyze better business practices for the wellbeing of people and the planet.